 There you go. the mystery of “remarketing vs retargeting” has been solved!

 You can learn more about personalization in marketing by reading the “How to Create an Accurate Buyer Persona and Revolutionize your marketing” article.
 Creating a persona is one of the first steps in providing personalized services.

 These strategies offer numerous benefits to businesses in various aspects.
 They can affect your brand, customer relationships, revenues, and costs.
 Here are some of their benefits:

 Increase Brand Awareness

-Remarketing and retargeting allow businesses to stay top-of-mind with potential customers.
+These techniques allow businesses to stay top-of-mind with potential customers.
 By re-engaging with customers who have already shown interest in your products or services, businesses can remind them of their brand and build brand awareness.

 Reactive inactive users